-We invite applications from top-ranked students of any nationality that either hold or are expected to obtain by 31st May 2022 (Warning: this limiting date has been extended to 6th June, 2022) a Bachelor’s Degree (or a recognized equivalent Degree that certifies a period of studies of at least 3 years, corresponding to 180 credits in the European Credit Transfer System) in Astronomy, Astrophysics, Physics, Mathematics, Computing Science, Space Engineering, or closely related fields.
+We invite applications from top-ranked students of any nationality that either hold or are expected to obtain a Bachelor’s Degree (or a recognized equivalent Degree that certifies a period of studies of at least 3 years, corresponding to 180 credits in the European Credit Transfer System) in Astronomy, Astrophysics, Physics, Mathematics, Computing Science, Space Engineering, or closely related fields by the end of June 2024, for applicants who need a visa to study in Italy, OR by the end of July 2024, for applicants who are exempt from a visa application to study in Italy .
 A certified good knowledge of the English language is required.

 Students selected for participation will carry out their studies in at least 2 and up to 4 of the MASS consortium universities and will be finally awarded a multiple Master Degree, complemented with a Diploma Supplement.
 The degree will allow them access to PhD programmes.

 A number of full scholarships are available for students of any nationality.
 These are funded by the European Commission following the Erasmus+ scholarship scheme for Erasmus Mundus Joint Master courses.
 An additional, equivalent scholarship is funded by the Italian Space Agency.

 The selection of students is primarily based on excellence.

 Full information about the MASS programme, the application form, and detailed instructions on how to apply can be found on the web-site: https://www.master-mass.eu